dPys/PyNets/README.md

 Problem: A comprehensive, flexible, and fully-automated intra-subject network analysis package for neuroimaging has yet to be implemented.

-Solution: In PyNets, we harness the power of nipype, Nilearn, and networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis and using any combination of network construction parameters.
+Solution: In PyNets, we harness the power of Nipype, Nilearn, and Networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis and using any combination of network construction parameters.
 Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for your data.

 Learn more about Nipype: http://nipype.readthedocs.io/ Learn more about Nilearn http://nilearn.github.io/